influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 ### shard

 A shard contains encoded and compressed data for a specific set of [series](#series).
-Each [TSM file](#tsm-time-structured-merge-tree) on disk represents a shard.
+A shard consists of multiple [TSM files](#tsm-time-structured-merge-tree) on disk.
 All points in a series in a given shard group are stored in the same shard (TSM file) on disk.
 A shard belongs to a single [shard group](#shard-group).

-For more information, see [Shards and shard groups](/influxdb/v2.0/reference/internals/shards/).
+For more information, see [Shards and shard groups (OSS)](/influxdb/%762.0/reference/internals/shards/).

 Related entries: [series](#series), [shard duration](#shard-duration),
 [shard group](#shard-group), [tsm](#tsm-time-structured-merge-tree)